personalmedia/clip/docs/host-your-own.md

 > Default: `false`
 >
-> Specify the STUN/TURN servers PairDrop clients use by setting \
+> Specify the STUN/TURN servers CLIP clients use by setting \
 > `RTC_CONFIG` to a JSON file including the configuration. \
 > You can use `rtc_config_example.json` as a starting point.
 >